Nima76/newFHE/README.md

    - `--depth 8`: Sets the multiplicative depth
    - `--modulus 786433`: Sets the plaintext modulus

-   Users can modify these parameters to encrypt datasets with different security levels and performance characteristics.
+   **Users can modify these parameters to encrypt datasets with different security levels and performance characteristics.**

 5. The encryption process generates output in Docker volumes:
    - Encrypted data is stored in the `encrypted_data` volume (accessible to `fhe-main`)
    - Private keys are stored in the `private_key` volume (accessible to `fhe-dec`)
-   - Cryptocontext is stored in the `cryptocontext` volume (accessible to `fhe-dec`)
+   - Cryptocontext is stored in the `cryptocontext` volume (accessible to `fhe-dec` and 'fhe-main')

 6. Runs the main processing container (`fhe-main`) which:
    - Automatically reads the encrypted data from the `encrypted_data` volume